TechnoAndy/Multiple-Choice-Quiz-JavaScript/README.md

 ![Quiz](Quiz.png)
 ## Features

-- User is given three questions.
+- The user is given three questions.
 - A time limit to answer.
 - Progress bar.
 - Score tracking.